simoneb/simoneb.github.com/source/_posts/2013-03-31-labeling-trees-invisible-state.markdown

 {% include_code Label1 leaf logic lang:csharp monads/label1-leaves.cs %}

-This simple two-liner mixes together two concerns: creating a labeled leaf and incrementing the value of the label, squeezing them into a tuple.
+This simple code mixes together two concerns: creating a labeled leaf and incrementing the value of the label, squeezing them into a tuple.
 Let's try to abstract and extract these two responsibilities and then apply a series of simple transformations over them, while keeping the behavior unchanged.

 #### First transformation: from integer to tuple